Tmax95644/Market-Moves-Media-Coverage-SQL-Replication-Using-GDELT/README.md

 Date-based filtering and classification

 Methodology
+1. Market Day Classification

-Classified trading days using symmetric return thresholds (e.g. ±3%)
+Trading days were classified using symmetric return thresholds:

+Large Loss: ≤ −3%

+Large Gain: ≥ +3%

+2. Coverage Aggregation

-Aggregated daily article counts for:
+Daily article counts were aggregated for:

 Large positive market moves

 Large negative market moves

-Compared mean and median article volumes across categories
+Both mean and median article volumes were calculated

-Applied identical classification logic to the Python analysis to ensure consistency
+3. Consistency with Python Analysis

+Identical return definitions, thresholds, and grouping logic were applied

-Structured queries to allow full reproducibility once data is loaded
+Queries were structured to allow full reproducibility once data is loaded

 Key Findings

 Results were directionally consistent with the Python / MediaCloud analysis

-Both large gains and large losses attracted significantly more coverage than normal trading days
+Both large gains and large losses attracted significantly more coverage than typical trading days

 Extreme positive and negative market moves received similar levels of media attention

 Conclusion

-This SQL replication strengthens confidence in the original analysis by demonstrating that the findings are:
+This SQL replication strengthens confidence in the original findings by demonstrating that the results are:

 Tool-independent (Python vs SQL)